 As I was walking along the sidewalk, praying and minding my own business, a good-sized German Shepherd dog took umbrage at my presence on his turf and launched himself at me out of the darkness from his master’s front porch.
 This dog was not barking to warn me off, but was growling while in a flat-out run with his belly to the ground — he was determined to have a piece of me!

 Without conscious thought, I immediately drew my knife, opened it, crouched in a balanced stance, and yelled, “HAH!!!” at the dog.
 Even though I knew he was going to bite me, I was determined that he was going to die for his efforts.
+My instinctive decision was that I would let him bite my arm and I was going to cut his throat.

 To my complete astonishment, the dog did a complete U-turn and ran back to the porch!
 This whole incident took place within 20 feet and a couple of seconds!

-As you can see, an entirely different outcome from the first attack.
+As you can see, this was an entirely different outcome from the first attack.
 In the first, I was blindsided and unable to defend myself.
 In the second case, I not only defended myself successfully, I didn’t even get bitten (Thank You, Jesus!).

 The Spiritual Application